caseyrfsmith/reader-simulator/README.md

 ### 2. Add site configuration

-Update `config/sites.json` with the recommended configuration:
+Update `config/sites.json` with the recommended configuration.
+For example:

 ```json
 {